tensorflow/mlir-hlo/stablehlo/docs/spec_checklist.md

          spec, check that the "Verification" and "Type Inference" columns in [status.md](https://github.com/openxla/stablehlo/blob/main/docs/status.md)
          say "yes".
-      1. ...and also update the `description` in op's ODS to link to the corresponding section of the spec.
   1. Check whether the "Examples" section uses valid MLIR syntax by running `stablehlo-opt` on code examples.
   1. Check that the "Specification" column in status.md says "yes".
+  1. Check that the `description` in op's ODS links to the corresponding section of the spec.